Introduction

 Instructions - Locating API Key from Google

-To use Single Line Address on forms you will need to generate an API key from Google.
+To use Single Line Address on forms you will need to generate a Google Maps API key from Google.
 This document will walk you through that process.

 Step 4: After enabling the JavaScript API you will need to generate API credentials.
-Navigate to Credentials.
+Navigate to Keys & Credentials.
 On the next

 Step 5: On the next